evgenyneu/keychain-swift/README.md

 ## Setup

-There are three ways you can add KeychainSwift to your Xcode project.
+There are four ways you can add KeychainSwift to your project.

 #### Add source (iOS 7+)